 What is stillness?
 It’s the art of finding inner peace.

 “If a person could develop peace within themselves—if they could achieve apatheia, as [the Stoics] called it—then the whole world could be at war, and they could still think well, work well and be well,” Holiday writes.

-Sounds beautiful and wildly difficult.
+Sound equally beautiful and wildly difficult?
 It is.
 Holiday isn’t one to sugarcoat.
 But like any of the great ways to change our lives, easy isn’t part of the recipe.
 With practice, patience and dedication, you can reap the benefits.

-Stillness starts within the space between your ears.
+Stillness starts within the space between our ears.
 If we can’t quiet our thoughts long enough to think about things bigger and deeper than the daily torrent of thoughts, then we’ll never achieve the kind of stillness that Holiday writes about.
-Here, he offers seven ways to find mental stillness.
+He offers seven ways to find mental stillness:

 1. Be fully present.

-Much of our daily thoughts are consumed with what was and what is to come.
+Many of our daily thoughts are concerned with what was and what is to come.
 We’re thinking about how we handled a past conversation, or we’re planning how to handle a future task or problem.
-Take time every day to think only of this moment, right now.
+Take time every day to think only of the present moment.
 Nothing else matters.

 2. Empty your mind of preconceptions.

 It’s a survival instinct for humans to take past situations and apply knowledge of that experience to the future.
 We want to anticipate how things might go.
 The downside, of course, is that we’re unable to accept the present moment for what it is if we’re constantly trying to predict how it will turn out.

 3. Take your time.